-I am currently a postdoctoral researcher at the Center for Brains, Minds + Machines and Poggio Lab at MIT working on the theoretical understanding of Deep Learning and pushing towards AI capable of mathematical reasoning.
+Previously, I was a postdoctoral researcher at the Center for Brains, Minds + Machines and Poggio Lab at MIT working on the theoretical understanding of Deep Learning and pushing towards AI capable of mathematical reasoning.
 I obtained my PhD in Quantum Gravity at the Perimeter Institute for Theoretical Physics in Waterloo, ON.

 My adventures in physics started in the beautiful city of Edinburgh, where I studied Mathematical Physics.
 I then moved to Canada, to pursue an intense Master degree program - the Perimeter Scholars International .
 Having survived this boot camp, I decided to stay around and pursue a PhD in Quantum Gravity, which is arguably the greatest outstanding problem in Theoretical Physics.
 One of my biggest motivations is figuring out if there is a scientific framework for answering the question "why is there something, rather than nothing?".
 In my research, I have both tried to connect to possible experiments through phenomenological models, as well as worked towards rigorously defining a path integral for gravity, through Spin Foam models.